gjoyce42/Technical_Writing/Data_Analysis.md

 ![Table_Layout](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Table_Layout.png)
 3. Enter the the equation you need to calculate in the last column.
 Sheets will know it is an equation when you start with ' **=** '.
 >Note - you can enter another equation in the next column if you need to calculate more than one value _or_ if you want to make your calculation in multiple steps.
-__*insert*__ video clip entering formula here
+__*insert video clip entering formula here*__

 >Note - using parentheses in equations is a great way to make sure values are calculated correctly.
 This is especially helpful with complex equations and also for beginners.
 ![Equation_with_Parentheses](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Equation_with_Parentheses.png)
-4. To calculate the same equation for all rows in the column, click on the squ
+4. To calculate the same equation for all rows in the column, click on the cell and then drag the cell's bottom right corner down to the end of your list.
+ __*insert video clip dragging down here*__

 ## Credits, Further Reading, etc.
 ​